Kochava’s Xchng will bring blockchain to mobile ad measurement

 Kochava built its mobile ad measurement business to bring transparency to a growing industry.
-But mobile advertising is kind of murky, riddled as it is with problems like slow payments and ad fraud.
-So the company has been building a full ecosystem to bring blockchain to digital advertising and is now announcing that the effort is gaining momentum.
+Mobile advertising is kind of murky, riddled with problems like slow payments and ad fraud, so the company has been building a full ecosystem to bring blockchain to digital advertising.

-Kochava CEO Charles Manning said in an interview with VentureBeat that the company is adding four new advisors and new partners to Xchng, a unified, open-source blockchain framework for digital advertising.
+Kochava CEO Charles Manning said in an interview with VentureBeat that the company is adding four new advisors and new partners to Xchng, a unified, open source blockchain framework for digital advertising.
 Sandpoint, Idaho-based Kochava plans to launch the full ecosystem for a protocol-based blockchain mobile advertising system by the end of this year or early next year.

 “We are building a blockchain to bring digital advertising onto a decentralized framework,” he said.
 “We have a lot of buyers of ads.
 We are getting historical suppliers of ad inventory on board.”